 - What are you reading now, and what’s on your list to read next?

-Please share your own favorite books, your love of reading, and any inspiring stories with me in the comments.
+Please share your love for reading (and what you love to read) and any inspiring stories with me in the comments.

-Share these inspirational books with someone who loves a good read.
+Share your favorite inspirational books here with someone else who appreciates a good read.

 Whatever captivates your heart—read that.